Pivotal Greenplum Database (GPDB) all versions

 - No state files are created for heap tables since they get backed up with every incremental backup.

-- When the user performs an incremental backup, the gpcrondump utility compares the state of each table in the database against last backup using the state files.
+- When the user performs an incremental backup, the gpcrondump utility compares the state of each table in the database against the last backup using the state files.

 - This procedure is followed only for AO/CO tables.